hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_azure.md

 Install MySQL and the required dependencies on both the inastances.

-You can use the same `playbook.yaml` file used in the topic, [Deploy Memcached as a cache for MySQL on an AWS Arm based Instance](/learning-paths/server-and-cloud/memcached/memcached_mysql_aws#configure-mysql-through-ansible).
+You can use the same `playbook.yaml` file used in the section, [Deploy Memcached as a cache for MySQL on an AWS Arm based Instance](/learning-paths/server-and-cloud/memcached/memcached_mysql_aws#configure-mysql-through-ansible).

 ### Ansible Commands